Copywriting Niches: Yes or No? A Smart Way to Decide

 • A couple of excellent sites that are doing exactly what I’m suggesting here

-Note: I recommend watching this video on a desktop or laptop, not your phone.
+NOTE: I recommend watching this video on a desktop or laptop, not your phone.

 A couple of assumptions: